Michael-Wheeler/json-validator/README.md

 The server will now be running on [`localhost:7000`](http://localhost:7000).

 ### Not included
 As it has been a while since I have developed with Java, there were a few features which I have left out which I would ideally have added but that do not prevent the application from meeting the defined requirements.
-These are:
+The main shortcut was the use of a filesystem repository.
+I would have used a NoSQL database (MongoDB) in this scenario as we do not require relationships between tables and would easily scale horizontally to manage the large number of schemas we may need to store.

+The full list of omissions is:
 * Caching
 * Database (filesystem used for POC)
 * Dependency injection